ant-design/ant-design/docs/react/practical-projects.en-US.md

 };
 ```

-ProTable provides preset logic to handle loading, pagination and search forms, which can greatly reduce the amount of code, click here [Quick Start](https://protable.ant.design/getting-started).
+ProTable provides preset logic to handle loading, pagination and search forms, which can greatly reduce the amount of code, click here [ProTable](https://procomponents.ant.design/en-US/components/table).

 ## Build